-- (1) This clause applies to regulator's guidelines for non-contestable revenue determinations. - (2) The regulator must make a non-contestable revenue determination in accordance with the regulator's guidelines for non-contestable revenue determinations. - (3) The regulator must- - (a) ensure the regulator's guidelines set out how a non-contestable revenue determination will be made by the regulator, and - (b) as far as is reasonably practicable, make the regulator's guidelines consistent with the National Electricity Rules, Chapter 6A as that Chapter applies to the AER making a transmission determination. - (4) The regulator's guidelines for non-contestable revenue determinations must deal with matters set out in the National Electricity Rules, Chapter 6A, including the following- - (a) the building blocks approach, - (b) the regulatory asset base, - (c) return on capital, - (d) depreciation,
+- (1) This clause applies to regulator's guidelines for non-contestable revenue determinations.

+- (2) The regulator must make a non-contestable revenue determination in accordance with the regulator's guidelines for non-contestable revenue determinations.

+- (3) The regulator must-

+- (a) ensure the regulator's guidelines set out how a non-contestable revenue determination will be made by the regulator, including how the regulator will make a determination under clause 47E(4) for a contestable augmentation, and

+- (b) as far as is reasonably practicable, make the regulator's guidelines consistent with the National Electricity Rules, Chapter 6A as that Chapter applies to the AER making a transmission determination.

+- (4) The regulator's guidelines for non-contestable revenue determinations must deal with matters set out in the National Electricity Rules, Chapter 6A, including the following-

+- (a) the building blocks approach,

+- (b) the regulatory asset base,

+- (c) return on capital,

+- (d) depreciation,

 - (e) the estimated cost of corporate income tax,

 - (f) forecast operating expenditure,

 - (g) forecast capital expenditure,

 - (h) reopening of a revenue determination for capital expenditure,

 - (i) network support pass through,

 - (j) cost pass through.

 - (5) The regulator's guidelines for non-contestable revenue determinations must not deal with the following matters under the National Electricity Rules, Chapter 6A-

 - (a) pricing,

 - (b) benchmarking reports,

 - (c) ring-fencing arrangements,

 - (d) shared assets,

 - (e) the X-factor,

 - (f) small-scale incentive schemes,

 - (g) demand management innovation allowance mechanism,

 - (h) contingent projects,

 - (i) transmission consultation procedure,

 - (j) removal of assets from the regulatory asset base.